susiemartin/G6PD_deficiency/README.md

 The UK Biobank data used for this analysis (stored on DNAnexus) was last updated on March 1st 2024 (total N=502,185).
 The UK Biobank fields extracted from the cohort dataset into *_participant.csv files (using the 'Table Exporter' tool), and which were then used in the R scripts, are given in **UKB_table_exporter_fields.xlsx**.

 ## Model diagnostic plots
-Model diagnostic plots for the linear regression models used in the analysis of age of type 2 diagnosis and presence of complications, and described in the **Supplementary Appendix**.
+Model diagnostic plots for the linear regression models used in the analysis of age of type 2 diagnosis and presence of complications, and described in the **Supplemental Material**.
 Names of plot files refer to the cohort, ethnicity grouping and sex that the model was applied to.

 ## Matching diagnostic plots
-Diagnostic and love plots for the matching of participants by QDiabetes-2018 score A and risk factors used in the QDiabetes-2018 score analysis and matching, and described in the **Supplementary Appendix**.
+Diagnostic and love plots for the matching of participants by QDiabetes-2018 score A and risk factors used in the QDiabetes-2018 score analysis and matching, and described in the **Supplemental Material**.
 Names of plot files refer to the ethnicity grouping and sex that the matching was applied to.